 Capability Clarity

 The only time the process capability indices make practical sense (that is to say they are well-defined and useful) is when a process has been shown to be operating in a state of statistical control.
-This is the state that is achieved when, by using a process behavior chart, future process behavior can be predicted within limits.
-That is, process behavior has been characterized as predictable.
+This is the state that is achieved when, by using a process behavior chart, future process behavior can be predicted within limits i.e. the process is characterized as predictable.
 This occurs when all of the values on a process behavior chart fall within the process limits.
 Without this knowledge, the process capability indices may be misleading or altogether false indicators of what the process will do in the future.

 The logic for using the process capability indices is outlined in the flowchart shown in Figure 1.
 Here, efforts always begin with characterization (to learn more about characterization click here).
 When a process is characterized as predictable, the logic on the left side of the flowchart is followed.
 In these instances, the underlying causal system is influenced by only common causes of routine variation.
 While many in number, common causes are minimal in their effect.
 Thus, a predictable process will change very little over time.
 Observations collected from a predictable process can be used to compute summary statistics that both describe properties of the data and estimate process parameters (like the process capability indices).